shrink0r/monatic/README.md

 $loadMoreData = function ($initialData) {
     return Eventually::wrap(
         function ($success) use ($initialData) {
+            // this is where you would call your async code and pass it along the $success callback
             $success(
                 array_merge($initialData, [ 'ruby', 'rust', 'erlang' ])
             );